BE PART OF THE STORY: THE NEXT CHAPTER

 Rehearsal, classroom, and backstage space

-Scheduling capacity for productions and educational programming
+Scheduling capacity for productions and Academy programming

-These challenges are not signs of strain—they are signs of success.
+These challenges are not signs of strain — they are signs of success.
+They tell us it is time to imagine what comes next.

-As we look to the future, we envision a dedicated Black Box Theatre expansion—a flexible, accessible space designed to support the full scope of what Lake Country Playhouse & Academy has become and what it is ready to be.
+As we look to the future, we envision a dedicated Black Box Theatre expansion — a flexible, accessible space designed to support the full scope of what Lake Country Playhouse & Academy has become and what it is ready to be.

 Welcomes everyone, with accessibility woven into the experience from front of house to backstage